A Guide to Internet Research Ethics

 Ethical principles regarding the sharing of data are currently supplemented by a number of research policy guidelines pertaining to open data and open science.
 One key instrument in this regard is sharing of research data and making them generally available.
 Here, transparency and sharing must be balanced against other concerns such as data protection, security and commercial interests.
 The fundamental principle is that the access to data should be as open as possible and as restricted as necessary.[28]
 On the other hand, this development is associated with profiling and a risk of re identification.[29]
 A linking of Big Data, location data and IP addresses may enable tracing of the informants’ identity, even when the data in principle have been de-identified.
 Moreover, collation of data that are not sensitive in themselves may produce new and sensitive information.
 A researcher may thus have difficulty ensuring that the processing of data is anonymous or that that all personal data are deleted once the project has ended.
 The researcher nevertheless remains responsible for this and should, as far as possible, advise potential informants of these challenges and the potential consequences that the research could imply.
 This applies in particular when the research links information together, and new, sensitive information about identifiable individuals is generated.[30]

-Technological development in data-driven research is also linked to Big Data, Artificial Intelligence and the Internet of Things.
+Technological development in data-driven research is also linked to Big Data, Artificial Intelligence and Machine Learning.
 Individuals who use various online services may leave behind large amounts of digital information which can be sold and linked in ways about which we have not been informed or to which we have not consented.
 This development raises a number of new and more interdisciplinary challenges that NESH, in collaboration with other committees for research ethics nationally and internationally, will seek to address.

 In terms of research ethics, the key issue is that the researcher always has an independent responsibility for safeguarding the integrity of informants, irrespective of the methods used to collect or retrieve the data.
 The researcher is also responsible for informing subjects about the objectives of the research project and the purposes for which the results will be used.
 Furthermore, the researcher is responsible for reflecting and judging what is appropriate in terms of research ethics.